sgost/contentconcepts-data/faq.md

       journal requires so that our editor can follow the required style for editing and formatting  "
   - id: 14
-    question: Do you offer a refund if I am not satisfied with the work?
+    question: Refund & Cancellation.
+Do you offer a refund if I am not satisfied with the work?
     answer: If you are unsatisfied with the service that you have received and can produce justification that the editing quality was substandard (e.g., language and punctuation errors, very low editing), we may issue a partial